jy2xj/INST-1550-Final-Project/README.md

 <h2> Author </h2>

 This website was created by Joshua Ya(jy2xj), a student at the University of Virginia.
+Feel free to contact me at jy2xj@virginia.edu

 <h4> Disclaimer </h4>
 Website is still Work In Progress!
 Also, some information was taken off of other websites.